-- 1. Register your Oxygen Pro 25 on m-audio.com to download the included software. - 2.
-Install MPC Beats, Pro Tools | First M-Audio Edition, or Ableton Live Lite as per the installation instructions in your User Account. - 3.
-Download and install the AIR virtual instrument plugins by following the instructions on the software download card.
+- 1. Register your Oxygen Pro 49 on m-audio.com. - 2.
+Download the MPC Beats, Pro Tools | First M-Audio Edition, or Ableton Live Lite software from your User Account. - 3.
+Follow the installation instructions provided in your User Account. - 4.
+If using Ableton Live Lite, check for available software updates on ableton.com.

+Note: The AIR virtual instrument plugins can be downloaded separately by following the instructions on the software download card included in the box.

-Configuring Ableton Live Lite
+Ableton Live Lite Setup:

-Follow these steps to set up Ableton Live Lite with your Oxygen Pro 25:
+To set up Ableton Live Lite with your Oxygen Pro 49, follow these steps: